 Our sustainable development risk and change management standard guides the way we identify and mitigate sustainable development risks.
 Our risk management approach – particularly relating to environmental issues – incorporates the precautionary principle, which implies our responsibility to protect the natural environment from harm where there is a plausible risk.

 We update our sustainable development risk register annually to ensure mitigation plans are in place for those risks with a high likelihood of occurrence and/or impact potential.
 These risks include inherent operational and strategic risks.
 In addition to the key impacts on our business and our stakeholders, we identify sustainability trends and opportunities and seek to mitigate risks that affect our longer-term prospects and financial performance.
 Read more about our TCFD disclosure on climate-related risks in our online SD report 2019.

-The audit committee oversees the adequacy of Speakout, our Group-wide anonymous whistleblowing system.
-Internal audit is responsible for the day-to-day monitoring of the Speakout process, ensuring management is appropriately informed about reported issues and related risks are adequately managed.
+The audit committee oversees the adequacy of SpeakOut, our group-wide, anonymous whistleblowing system.
+The Internal Audit team is responsible for day-to-day monitoring of the SpeakOut process, ensuring that management is appropriately informed about reported issues and that related risks are adequately managed.

 To report a concern securely and anonymously, please see the SpeakOut contacts.